teambit/envs/packages/ts-compiler/README.md

 }
 ```

-### Writing node only components and getting unknown identifer
+#### Writing node only components and getting unknown identifer exception.
 Add the flowing configuration override in the bit.json
 ```js
 "bit.envs/compilers/typescript": {